phoenix-rtos/phoenix-rtos-doc/libc/functions/r/rename.part-impl.md

 character, and ends with one or more trailing `<slash>` characters; or the _new_ argument names an existing non-directory file, contains at least one non- `<slash>` character, and ends with one or more trailing `<slash>` characters.
 `EPERM` or `EACCES`
-[XSI]
 The S_ISVTX flag is set on the directory containing the file referred to by _old_ and the process does not satisfy the criteria specified in XBD Directory Protection with respect to old; or _new_ refers to an existing file, the S_ISVTX flag is set on the directory containing this file, and the process does not satisfy the criteria specified in XBD Directory Protection with respect to this file.

- * `EROFS` -
-The requested operation requires writing in a directory on a read-only file system.
+ * `EROFS` -  The requested operation requires writing in a directory on a read-only file system.

- * `EXDEV` -
-The links named by _new_ and _old_ are on different file systems and the implementation does not support links between file systems.
+ * `EXDEV` -  The links named by _new_ and _old_ are on different file systems and the implementation does not support links between file systems.

-  In
-addition, the `renameat()` function shall fail if:
+  In addition, the `renameat()` function shall fail if:

  * `EACCES` - The access mode of the open file description associated with _oldfd_ or _newfd_ is not O_SEARCH and the permissions